MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ms.localizationpriority: medium
 ---

-# Install Windows 10 Insider Preview Builds on multiple devices
+# Manage installation of Windows 10 Insider Preview Builds
 Administrators can manage installation of Insider Preview builds across multiple devices in their organization using the following steps:

 ## Register your domain
+Once you have registered your organizational domain with the Windows Insider Program, all devices connected to that domain can receive Insider Preview builds once Windows Insider for Business policies have been applied.
-Organizations have the option of registering their Azure Active Directory domain in the Windows Insider Program.
-To register a domain, you must be registered in the Windows Insider Program with your work account in Azure AD (See [Register](wip-4-biz-register.md)) and you must be assigned a Global Administrator role on that Azure AD domain.
+__NOTE:__ To register a domain, you must be registered in the Windows Insider Program as an individual user with your work account in Azure AD (See [Register](wip-4-biz-register.md)) and you must be assigned a Global Administrator role on that Azure AD domain.
 Also requires Windows 10 Version 1703 or later on the machine used for registration.

 > [!div class="nextstepaction"]
 > [Register your domain](https://insider.windows.com/en-us/for-business-organization-admin/)